octorin/octorin.github.io/_pages/publications.md

     2. <a href="https://doi.org/10.7910/DVN/UFZTYU"> Data </a>

 <h3 class="year">{{2018}}</h3>
 - "How Are We Apart?
-Continuity and Change in the Structure of Ideological Disagreement in the American Public, 1980-2012," <em>Social Forces</em>, Volume 96, Issue 4, pp. 1757-1784.
+Continuity and Change in the Structure of Ideological Disagreement in the American Public, 1980-2012," <em>Social Forces</em> 96(4): 1757-1784.

     - Winner of the _Dennis Wrong Graduate Student Prize_ for the best graduate student paper written or published in 2018, Department of Sociology, NYU